K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ### <div id='20'> 4.2.
 Create Service
 Create the application to use at the service through Open Platform.
 It may be generated without a separate service installation process, and access information may be obtained through an application and binding process.
-- Service list and plan of each service can be checked through create service command (cf marketplace).
+- Service list and plan of each service can be checked through Create Service command (cf marketplace).

 ><div># cf create-service SERVICE PLAN SERVICE_INSTANCE [-c PARAMETERS_AS_JSON] [-t TAGS]
 ><div>$ cf create-service p-mysql 100mb node-mysql